ska-telescope/developer.skatelescope.org/src/tools/codeguides/cplusplus-codeguide.rst

 * Avoid #define for variables that could be defined in the code body.
 * Avoid complex macros.
 * Do not omit curly braces for control statements (e.g. "if", "for").
+* Prefer to place input-only parameters at the beginning early in the function signature.

 Classes:

 * Use struct if you only need to contain data without methods, otherwise use a class.
 * Prefer RAII with simple constructors.
 * Use constructor member initializer lists.
+* Avoid unnecessary getter/setter methods for member variables if the class' interface permits setting them in the constructor.
 * Avoid computationally intensive work inside constructors, or consider adding an initialization method if absolutely necessary.
 * Prefer to pass constructor parameters by value and use std::move with initializer lists.
 * Single parameter constructors should be marked explicit.